Fitbit Air Review: A $99 Whoop Alternative With A Catch

 Take Out

 The Fitbit Air is a well-judged, deliberately minimal entry into the screenless category.
-The hardware appears fit for purpose on the spec sheet.
-The real killer product is the Google Health app and the Health Coach, and that side is more developed than anything Whoop, Polar, Amazfit, or Oura have shipped.
-The Google hardware now exists to feed it.
+The hardware does its job.
+The 7-day battery is honest, the comfort is real, and heart rate is good enough for most users, though not yet a match for Whoop wrist-to-wrist.
+The real killer product is the Google Health app and the Health Coach, more developed than anything Polar, Amazfit, or Oura have shipped.
+Whoop too, to some degree.
+The Google hardware now exists to feed the company’s Health ecosystem.
+Parts of the app still lack polish, but the AI side is market-leading, as you would expect from Gemini.

-The cross-platform Google Health vision, where the Air becomes one input among many, including Garmin, Apple, and Whoop devices, is the long game.
+The cross-platform Google Health vision, in which the Air becomes one input among many, alongside Garmin, Apple, and Whoop devices, is the long game.
 At launch, the capability is not quite there.
-If you buy a Fitbit Air today, hoping your Garmin workouts will flow seamlessly into the same account later, then hold fire.
-That’s not there yet.
+Apple Health sync is one-way, and full workout ingest from rival wearables is still to come.
+If you buy a Fitbit Air today, hoping your Garmin workouts will flow seamlessly into the same account tomorrow, then hold fire.
+That is not there yet.

-The final verdict: appears to be the most credible Whoop alternative on the market, credible on price rather than capability.
+The verdict so far: the most credible Whoop alternative on the market, credible on price rather than capability.
 A wellness device, not a training device.
+For casual and entry-level buyers it is a genuine Whoop killer.
+Serious athletes will still want Whoop’s strain and recovery depth, or a Garmin.
 Bought with the right expectations, it is the easiest screenless tracker to recommend at $99.99.
+Full accuracy tests across a range of sports to follow.

 Frequently Asked Questions